hujhax/austin-improv-wiki/Carolyn Gjertsen.md

 	</table>
 </div>

-Carolyn Gjertsen is an improv performer and member of the troupe [[Troupes/Character Explosion]]
+Carolyn Gjertsen is an improv performer and member of the troupe [[Troupes/Character Explosion|Character Explosion]]